Did Bob Dylan really give an ordinary London couple the surprise of their lives? Tony Barrell thinks so

 The penny dropped and she realised who was sitting before her in her house – especially as her husband was a Bob Dylan fan

 Bob accepted, walked in and sat down.
 Being American, and the author of the song ‘One More Cup Of Coffee’ (on the Desire album), he might have asked for coffee rather than tea to accompany the Ginger Nuts and Jammie Dodgers that the woman kindly proffered.
-At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Crouch End – especially as her husband was a Bob Dylan fan.
+At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Maida Vale – especially as her husband was a Bob Dylan fan.

 Eventually, after a fair amount of awkward small talk, Dave returned and was introduced to the visitor, whom he immediately recognised.
 Bob realised then, of course, that this wasn’t Dave Stewart.
 More awkward conversation ensued, and a couple of album covers may have been signed (I’m guessing Blonde on Blonde and Blood on the Tracks) before Bob showed them the dog-eared scrap of paper with Dave Stewart’s real address on it, and he was redirected.

 This anecdote has circulated widely and been printed in books and magazines, and in traditional Chinese-whispers fashion the details have changed and been plausibly embroidered.
-One variation has Bob looking not for Dave’s house but for his recording studio, a converted Victorian place of worship called the Church, which was actually in Crouch End – at 145 Crouch Hill, not far from Clifton Road.
+One variation has Bob looking not for Dave’s house but for his recording studio, a converted Victorian place of worship called the Church, which was in Crouch End – at 145 Crouch Hill.
 Often it’s said that Dave was a plumber who was out on a job, and that his wife telephoned him to inform him that Bob Dylan was sitting in his kitchen.
 (In that case, she would have had to ring his mobile phone.
 These were rare among British people in 1985, though not unknown: the comedian Ernie Wise had made the official inaugural UK cellphone call in January of that year.)
 The whole story is often dismissed as an urban myth, an apocryphal tale of the kind that happened to the cousin of a friend.
 However, it was only second-hand when I heard it: Bob Dylan had recounted it to Dave Stewart, and Dave had told it to me.
 So I believe that it really did happen.

 Bob Dylan would amble around Crouch End during his studio downtime and confuse the local estate agents